 Aetna considers cerebral computed tomography (CT) perfusion studies medically necessary as a supplement to non-contrast head CT or when magnetic resonance imaging (MRI) is unavailable or contraindicated for the evaluation of acute cerebral ischemia.

 Aetna considers cerebral CT perfusion studies experimental and investigational for the following indications because there is inadequate scientific evidence to support its use for these indications (not an all-inclusive list):

 Aetna considers cerebral MRI perfusion studies (diffusion-weighted or perfusion-weighted) medically necessary for the evaluation of acute cerebral ischemia.

-Aetna considers cerebral MRI perfusion studies experimental and investigational for evaluation of persistent pain because its effectiveness for this indication has not been estblished.
+Aetna considers cerebral MRI perfusion studies experimental and investigational for for the following indications (not an all-inclusive list) because its effectiveness for these indications has not been established

 Computed Tomography Perfusion Studies: